aplusys/aplus-pdf/README.md

 - **"Cannot find module 'puppeteer'"**: Run `php artisan pdf:install-binary chromium` or `npm install puppeteer` in your project root.
 - **"wkhtmltopdf: cannot connect to X server"**: Ensure you are using the headless version (usually default in recent versions) or install `xvfb-run` wrapper.

+## Playwright Configuration service

+This package automatically handles the Playwright browser cache location using `storage/playwright`.
+You generally **do not** need a custom `.playwrightrc` or config file for this aspect, as the package enforces the path via environment variables during installation and execution.

+However, if you wish to customize other behavior globally for Playwright in your project, you can use standard Playwright config files, but note that `Aplus\Pdf` manages the `launch` options specifically for PDF tasks.